Mohammed-walid/chatapp-with-voice-and-openai/README.md

 # Voice Assistant with OpenAI's GPT Model and IBM Watson

-This project had multiple commits but the terminal bugged and i had to force-pushing (force-pushing overwrites the remote commit history)
+This project had multiple commits but the terminal bugged and i had to force-pushing.

+(force-pushing overwrites the remote commit history)